jpreardon/weighter/WORKLOG.md

 ## TODO

 - Create delete form
-- Handle db errors more gracefully
 - Migrate from heroku
 - Create basic visualization

 ## 2022-08-28

 - Create edit form
+- Handle db errors more gracefully (by adding a line to the config)
+- Include example config and sql files, update readme.

 ## 2022-08-27